Wednesday April 8, 2020

 Will MISL supply chain be able to deal with claims if parts become scarce?

-We are in daily communication with our supply chain partners, specifically those involved in repair management and vehicle salvage disposals.
-As stated above the supply of direct parts may become an issue.
+We are maintaining regular dialogue with our supply chain partners, specifically those involved in repair management and vehicle salvage disposals.
+The supply of parts may become an issue but our repair network partners are engaged in direct dialogue with dealer sites and vehicle manufacturers to continued service.
+We will communicate with all relevant parts if this changes.
 All suitable alternatives (non-original equipment parts, repair over replacement, or possibly reconditioned parts) will be considered if this is the only option available to us and the repairer, and of course with the customer’s agreement.
 We continue to be mindful of customer choice and specific policy wording.

 - What are you doing to help people in a claim situation requiring suppliers to visit customers at home?

-Repairers are still completing physical vehicle inspections, but with stringent checks being made with customers and garages prior to engineer home visits.
+Repairers are completing physical vehicle inspections, with stringent safety measures being applied and pre-agreed with customers and garages prior to visits.
 They also have workforce capability to provide desk based image inspections as part of their ongoing support.

 Do MISL have plans to prioritise claims based on customer need?